 During the month of February, we celebrate Black History Month—a time dedicated to remembering the important people and events in African American history.
 But just how did this observation come about?
 In February of 1926, historian Carter G. Woodson started a black history week that coincided with both Abraham Lincoln and Fredrick Douglass’s birthdays.
 It wasn’t until 1970 that black educators and students Kent State University proposed a month-long celebration—one that was endorsed by President Gerald Ford, who urged Americans “to honor the too-often neglected accomplishments of black Americans…”

 Though Black History Month celebrates the achievements of African Americans throughout history, it also is a time to remember their struggles.
-These eight books highlight the challenges black people have faced, and continue to face, in America, and provide eye-opening perspectives that everyone should read.
+These books highlight the challenges black people have faced, and continue to face, in America, and provide eye-opening perspectives that everyone should read.

 MLK: An American Legacy